 Access to Frisco from Toaroha Saddle Biv is along the Diedrich Range to the dip after point 1524m and as per the Top Toaroha route from there.

 A traverse of the Diedrichs Range is possible from Frisco to Gerhardt Spur Biv.
 Use the tops track adjacent to the Hut to access point 1510m.
 Continuing up the spur to point 1718m and follow the Range North, bypassing the middle and high peaks of Mt.
 O'Connor by sidling along a conspicuous bench at the 1600m contour on the Mullins basin side.
 Jumble Top has three small peaks on its South side that must be traversed.
 The last peak just north of point 1612m has a steep exposed rocky pitch on its northern approach, which some may find daunting to downclimb.
 This can be avoided if necessary by dropping down a steep scree just South of the peak on the Diedrichs Creek side and climbing up the scree's TL fork back onto the Range North of the gnarly bit.
 The detour adds around 20 minutes to the traverse.
 The entire Jumble Top traverse can be avoided by dropping down a scree into the head of Diedrichs Creek from the saddle just North of point 1610m.
 Climb from the top fork of the Diedrichs Creek up the tussock faces onto Gerhardt Spur, connecting with the Spur around the 1300m mark.

-There appears to be a bit of water coming down the inside of the outer flue.
-A billy has been left hanging on the boxing around the flue to catch this, and may need emptying from time to time.
-Not much water is coming in, but the billy stops water dripping onto the top of the woodburner and rusting it.
+There may be a bit of water coming down the inside of the outer flue.
+A billy has been left hanging on the boxing around the flue to catch this and stop the top of the burner rusting and may need emptying from time to time.
+There was no water in the billy or any evidence of a leak when I checked in February 2023.